Lightning-Universe/lightning-flash/docs/source/reference/video_classification.rst

 The task
 ********

-Typically, Video Classification usually refers to action classification in a video clip .
+Typically, Video Classification refers to the task of producing a label for actions identified in a given video.

 The task predicts which ‘class’ the video clip most likely belongs to with a degree of certainty.